NorthStarUAS/ImageAnalysis/scripts/README.md

     to points on a plane in another images.
 The fundamental filter is more flexible with depth (but could pass more noise through, but this noise might be more filterable as mean reprojection error?)
+    We know from epipolar geomtry that any feature in one image will map onto some line in the second image.
+The fundamental matrix captures this relationship.
+Bad matches can still slip through if they lie on this line.

     ### Essential filter

     Seems to better handle variations off plane while still being pretty robust and rejecting false matches.
-(Only with OpenCV3?)
+(Only available with OpenCV3?)
+The Essential matrix is a more recent discovery and encapsulates the camera calibration matrices as well.
+Thus it can also be used to derive relative poses of the two images.

   ## 4b-clean-and-reset-matches.py